guoliveira/hashcode_challenge/code/README.md

 5. Upload the previous file into AWS S3 using boto3 library.

-To be able to get a good and working version in Python it was developed a first draft in a (Jupyter Notebook.)[portuguese_cities.ipynb]
+To be able to get a good and working version in Python it was developed a first draft in a [Jupyter Notebook.](portuguese_cities.ipynb)

 The working version of the script is present in this Python file.